-- 1. The preliminary schedule for an approved show must be submitted to the AIS exhibitions schedules chair at least two months prior to the show date. - 2.
-Show ribbons and rosettes maybe awarded at any approved AIS show. - 3.
+The preliminary schedule for an approved show must be submitted to the AIS exhibitions schedules chair at least two months prior to the show date.
+Show ribbons and rosettes maybe awarded at any approved AIS show.
 The Silver and Bronze Medals may be awarded only at an approved show with at least five exhibitors and at least twenty cultivars entered.
-For a fall show there must be at least three exhibitors and at least ten cultivars entered. - 4.
+For a fall show there must be at least three exhibitors and at least ten cultivars entered.
 The Silver and Bronze Youth Medals may be awarded in the Youth Horticultural Division only if there are at least two exhibitors and at least ten cultivars entered.
-For a fall show there must be at least two exhibitors and at least five cultivars entered.
+For a fall show there must be at least ten